| Éduoard Lartet (1801-1871)

-Dryopithecines.
-In 1856, the French geologist Éduoard Lartet described the remains of an ape he had obtained from Miocene strata at Saint-Gaudens in the Haute Garonne department of southern France.
-The fossils consisted of a portion of a lower jaw with teeth and the shaft of a humerus.
-As the remains of oaks are common in the lignite beds in which it was found, Lartet assigned it the generic name of Dryopithecus ("oak-forest ape").
+Old World anthropoid apes known from fossils of Miocene and Pliocene age.
+They were first named by the French paleontologist Éduoard Lartet, who in 1856 described the remains of an ape he had found in Miocene strata at Saint-Gaudens in the Haute Garonne department of southern France.
+The find consisted of a portion of a lower jaw with teeth (see figure, below left), and the shaft of a humerus.
+They are now thought to have existed from 12 to 9 mya.

 In the years since, the remains of dryopithecines have been recovered from additional sites as widely dispersed as northeastern Spain (Catalonia), Hungary, and China.
 Proconsul and Kenyapithecus are two dryopithecine primates from the Miocene of eastern equatorial Africa.
+An additional Miocene form, Ramapithecus, is known from northern India.

 References: